MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile/create-service-report.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Field Service mobile app reporting experience.](../media/mobile-2020-reporting-app.png)

-This article outlines how to use the Power Apps Component Framework to build a service report for the Field Service mobile application.
-We provide a sample report and Power Apps Component Framework control that helps makers design and import reports for their environment.
+This article outlines how to use the Power Apps component framework to build a service report for the Field Service mobile application.
+We provide a sample report and Power Apps component framework control that helps makers design and import reports for their environment.
 This report is considered a custom control and Microsoft doesn't provide support for it.

 For a guided walkthrough, check out the following video.
 >